 The Board of Commissioners would like to take this opportunity to remind you that the current Hampden Township real estate tax rate is .156 mills which means for a home assessed at $100,000 a resident would pay $15.60 a year in real estate taxes to the Township.
 The School District and the Township are separate taxing bodies and the Township receives no tax revenue from the School District and there is no revenue sharing between the two.

-Approve canceling the March 4, 2014 meeting with the next regularly scheduled meeting to be held on March 27, 2014.
+Cancel the July 5, 2016 meeting with the next regularly scheduled meeting to be held on July 28, 2016.

 Bill of Rights